Order Higher-Order Perl online from Powell's Books

 HOP is full of useful and interesting examples that Perl programmers will want to see.
 Chapter 1 is about writing recursive functions to walk the file system and to process recursively-structured data such as HTML documents.
 Chapter 2 discusses dispatch tables in the context of reading configuration files.
 Chapter 4 concludes with an improved replacement for the WWW::SimpleRobot module, with better functionality in one-third the code, and also contains a basic database query system that searches an HTTP log file backwards, delivering the most recent records first.
 Chapter 6 discusses the frequently asked question of how to generate a list of all the strings that will match a given regex and provides an astonishingly simple solution.
 Later on, in Chapter 8, I show how to build a parser for regexes and attach it to the string generator.
 Chapter 9 presents linogram, a complete constraint-based diagram-drawing system.

-In the meantime, you can use this full-text search to search the book.
+You can also use this full-text search to search the book.

 For a long time, the provisional title of the book was "Perl Advanced Techniques Handbook".
 We never planned to use this title; we always planned to change it once we found something better.